-Proof: Other jobs may well have started before the first to complete (say, x), but all must at least partially overlap both x and each other.
+Other jobs may well have started before the first to complete (x), but all must at least partially overlap each other.
 Thus we can select at most one from the group.

-The first these jobs to complete is x, so selecting any job but x would only block out more opportunties after x.
+The first these jobs to complete is x, so the rest can only block out more opportunties to the right of x.